CodePothunter/fednp/README.md

-# The Codes involved in the Experiment Section of "FedNP: Towards Non-IID Federated Learning via Federated Neural Propagation"
+# The Codes for "FedNP: Towards Non-IID Federated Learning via Federated Neural Propagation"

 > Tips:
 > The file `appendix.pdf` is appendix to the main paper.